yuen-kai/Breezy-Weather/README.md

 # Breezy – Weather, Simplified.

-Breezy makes checking the weather effortless with clear, easy-to-understand forecasts.
+Breezy is a weather app that makes checking the weather effortless with clear, easy-to-understand forecasts.
 No guesswork, no clutter—just the essential details at a glance.

 ## Why Choose Breezy?